AMWA-TV/bcp-003/best-practice-secure-comms.md

 directly between Clients and Servers.
-However such an approach does not scale at all well beyond the simple case with a single Client and Server (e.g. a camera and and control unit), as it requires each Client and Server to be provisioned with the certifcate of each and every other party with which it communicates, and certificate revocation can be a significant overhead.
+However such an approach does not scale at all well beyond the simple case with a single Client and Server (e.g. a camera and and control unit), as it requires each Client and Server to be provisioned with the certificate of each and every other party with which it communicates, and certificate revocation can be a significant overhead.

 Wildcard certificates SHOULD NOT be used.